fmxsh/cred/README.md

 A generic solution for any blackblaze file could of course be made, as well as adding checks and support for other cloud services.
 Remember that this saving-logic is stored in the cred file itself, and usually one credfile is stored only in one dedicated location, whereas the logic above is enough.
 The beauty of this is that you could easily store the same cred-file onto a second location for backup, so at each save, both locations are updated.

 > [!NOTE]
-> The example presumes these two keys exist in the vault file `B2CTL_INMYVAULT_APP_KEY` and `B2CTL_INMYVAULT_ENTRYBUCKET_KEY_ID`
+> The example presumes these two keys exist in the vault file: `B2CTL_INMYVAULT_APP_KEY` and `B2CTL_INMYVAULT_ENTRYBUCKET_KEY_ID`

 > [!NOTE]
 > b2ctl accepts piped data, thus allowing me to avoid writing the content to temp file.

-### Embedded and execute bash scripts
+## Embedded and execute bash scripts

+There are 2 ways of including values from the vault in a bash script that exist in a key.

-Create a key and edit it (e option) to include a bash script.
+1. Create a key and edit it (e option) to include a bash script.
 The script can include other keys as {{KEY}}.
 When the key is executed, the script will be run with the values of the keys inserted.
+2. Every key in the vault is exported as vault\_[key name] and can be used directly in a bash script.

+> [!TIP]
+> The key that is eval:ed as can change values of keys in the vault, by using vault\_[key name] as variable names.
+Example: `vault_mykey="new value"`.

+### Example of inserting values into a bash script

 Simple example where you have defined MY_ACCESS_KEY and MY_SECRET_KEY in the vault:

-Lets say you set the key `cloud_download` with the following value:
+Lets say you set the key `cloud_download` with the following bash script as value:

 ```bash